-$\underline{\textbf{Route 12:}} \ \textbf{St. Stephen's Green to the South East Sector via Leeson Street and Donnybrook;} \ \textbf{and}$
+Route 12: St. Stephen's Green to the South East Sector via Leeson Street and Donnybrook; and

-Route 13: College Green to the South East Sector via Merrion Square and Ballsbridge.
+Route 13: College Green to the South East Sector via Merrion Square and Ballsbridge, with a variant coastal route via Sandymount and Ringsend.